rtis-training/rtis-training.github.io/index.md

-Otago Carpentries is a group of Carpentries trained instructors at University of Otago that run and co-ordinate [Carpentries workshops](https://carpentries.org) and other associated activities at University of Otago.
+RTIS Training will list the training resources and workshops that are run but the RTIS team.

-**Email contact**: carpentries@otago.ac.nz
+**Email contact**: rtis.training@otago.ac.nz

 # Workshops and Events